-The CSC is an on-site provision, located separately from the rest of the school.
+We may use the internal Isolation in response to serious or persistent breaches of this policy.
+The internal isolation is an on-site provision, located separately from the rest of the school.
 It provides the school with an alternative option for children who otherwise may have been excluded for a fixed term.
 Referrals are via the Pastoral Lead and SLT.
-If a child is to attend the CSC beyond normal school hours, parents/carers will be informed via telephone or by being called into school for a meeting.
-The period of time in the CSC is consistent with the reason for referral and may extend beyond one day.